zcomer4d/wifi-validator/README.md

 # Javascript
-I am new to javascript,so i will need allt he help i can get
+I am new to javascript,so i will need all the help i can get